-TABLE 15 - On-site waste water treatment systems
+TABLE 14 - On-site waste water treatment systems

-Risk Number % of total Total number 12,464 - Number per km in the catchment 12.09 - Number per km nationally 1.4 - Number that are high risk to surface waters from pathogens 10,417 83.57% Number that are high risk to groundwaters from pathogens 8,268 66.06% Number that are high risk to surface waters from phosphorus 10,552 84.65% Number that are high risk to groundwaters from phosphorus 5,302 42.53% High likelihood of inadequate percolation of leachate 2,984 23.94%
+Risk Number % of total Total number 4,993 - Number per km 2 in the catchment 9.69 - Number per km 2 nationally 1.4 - Number that are high risk to surface waters from pathogens 4,827 96.67% Number that are high risk to groundwaters from pathogens 3,192 63.92% Number that are high risk to surface waters from phosphorus 4,107 82.25% Number that are high risk to groundwaters from phosphorus 3,192 63.92% High likelihood of inadequate percolation of leachate 4,908 98.29%

-Table 15 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
+Table 14 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
 Map 21 illustrates the locations of the OSWWTSs while Maps 6 to 10 illustrate the risk to surface and groundwaters and the likelihood of inadequate percolation, all of which is based on soil, sub-soil and geological characteristics.
 Generally, systems located in areas where effluent cannot get away underground pose a risk to surface waters while systems located in areas where the effluent moves too quickly through the subsoil pose a risk to groundwaters.
 OSWWTS effluent can impact on the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of household cleaning products can introduce a range of harmful chemicals to the water environment.

-There are 12,464 systems in the contributing catchment (including systems at Clarinbridge/Kilcolgan for which a scheme is included in the current Water Services Investment Programme to determine the appropriate option for dealing with wastewater arising from these settlements) and their density is much higher than the national average.
-The risk to surface and groundwaters from pathogens and phosphorus is also high throughout the catchment.
-The majority of the systems are therefore located in hydrologically unsuitable conditions.
-Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to ditches, drains, watercourses, wells or boreholes.
-Therefore, it is likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
+There are 4,993 systems in the catchment and their density is much higher than the national average.
+The risk to surface waters and groundwaters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
+Many of these systems are therefore located in hydrologically unsuitable conditions.
+Many are located in coastal regions, in the vicinity of the shellfish area.
+Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to the designated shellfish area or to ditches, drains, watercourses, wells or boreholes.
+It is therefore likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
 Shellfish monitoring indicates faecal contamination in this shellfish area which could be arising from this source.
 These systems therefore could possibly be affecting shellfish water quality in this shellfish area.